 Christ’s response does not imply there will be equality among the children of God.
 But Christ promises the honor the Father has assigned from all eternity.

 James and John’s request offended the others.
-Their offense was well founded.
+Their offense was well-founded.
 But what harm had come to them?
 James and John wanted something they could not have.
 How did that affect the others?
 It did not.
 Christ’s refusal should have satisfied them.
 Instead, they were indignant.

-Jesus took the opportunity to point out James and John’s sin belonged to them all.
+Jesus took the opportunity to point out that James’ and John’s sin belonged to them all.
 None of them were willing to yield to the others.
 They all held the secret desire to hold a position of primacy.
 Ambition springs up in all men.
 It contaminates everything we touch unless the Holy Spirit extinguishes it.

 The rulers of this world make a great show that they are in charge.
 That is one of the ways they stay in charge.
-Who calls on whom.
+Who calls on whom?
 How big is the office?
 Where is the office?
 What pictures are on the wall?
 How big are the pictures?

 Jesus tells us His followers were not to be that way.
 The greatest is the servant of all.

 Christ the creator of the universe came into the world to sacrifice Himself for us.
 He left the splendor of heaven.
 He suffered indignation.
 He did so of His own free will.
-What would make us think we can or should do less.
+What would make us think we can or should do less?

-Leave a Comment
+Leave a Reply